atcollab/at/docs/m/api/lattice.Converters.MADX2AT.rst

    |           cavity : DriftPass
    |

+.. py:function:: buildATLattice

+   | given a list (cell array) of elements with specified field Spos (center of element (madx default)) in a
+   |  vector returns a cell array with elements without Spos field and
+   |  appropriate Drifts spaces between.
+Drifts of the same length have the same name.

 .. py:function:: reshapeToCellArray

    | if CEL_CEL is a cell array of structures and cell arrays it converts it a
    |  cell array of structures.